-You can see the full list of ObamaCare lawsuits here.
-If you are looking for information on King V. Burwell (the subsidy lawsuit) go here.
+You can see the full list of ObamaCare lawsuits here including information on the Hobby Lobby lawsuit.
+If you are looking for information on King V. Burwell (the subsidy lawsuit) go here

 ObamaCare Supreme Court Ruling UPHOLDS Health Care Reform